Yellow Wood Sorrel

 Five-petaled radially symmetrical flowers, whose color varies from species to species

 There are no poisonous look alikes.
+Many people erroneously call this plant a clover.
+Clovers have a distinctive chevron pattern on their leaves.
+Wood Sorrel does not have this chevron.
 In the past I have guided nature walks for day care children, and this was the first plant I showed to them.
 As you may surmise, they were all quite familiar with "4 leaf clovers" and "shamrocks", but none of them knew you could eat the plant.
 Every one of the kids that were adventurous enough to sample the wood sorrel, loved it.

 Grows in moist partially shades areas of woods, disturbed areas, lawns, lawn edges, and roadsides.